symphatixe/CPU-Scheduler/README.md

 }
 ```

-This overridden method is used to tell Java how to understand your queue objects and determine how something should be sorted.
+This overridden method is used to tell Java how to understand your queue objects and determine how they should be sorted.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1ODcyMDcxLDkzMDQ2NzkwOSwtMTc2OT
+eyJoaXN0b3J5IjpbMTYzODc0Mjc2MSw5MzA0Njc5MDksLTE3Nj
-k0Nzg3NCwtMTUyMTAyMzM0MiwtMjEyMTk4NDIwNCwxODc4Mzg3
+k5NDc4NzQsLTE1MjEwMjMzNDIsLTIxMjE5ODQyMDQsMTg3ODM4
-MDUwLDE1NzAwNjE5ODIsMTM1NDYyOTU3Miw2NTkyODQxMCw5OD
+NzA1MCwxNTcwMDYxOTgyLDEzNTQ2Mjk1NzIsNjU5Mjg0MTAsOT
-cxMjU5MDIsNTY4OTA3Njk0LDUzMjgxOTAwXX0=
+g3MTI1OTAyLDU2ODkwNzY5NCw1MzI4MTkwMF19
 -->